GGUPS Sallada School, India

 On top of producing and selling almost 500 reusable pads, the girls led a campaign to raise local awareness about the science behind menstruation and, through their outreach, they challenged traditional ideas of menstruation and hygiene.

 "I have been using dirty clothes for 45 years and this product is really easy to use and I feel comfortable with it.
 I never imagined that menstruation would be the pride for us but we will now celebrate it forever" - Lata Kanwar, Customer

 With over 20% of girls in India dropping out of school because of menstruation, “Menstruation My Right” is a life changing business, especially for the 75 female students at GGUPS Sallada School.
 The school is located in the tribal belt of Rajasthan where, according to the student’s business mentor, Komal Roy, there’s a high student drop-out rate and most children end up working in a marble factory or a tea stall.

 The female entrepreneurs behind this business impressed the School Enterprise Challenge judges with their detailed business report and positive impact on girls in school and women in their community.
-On Friday 16th February, they were announced as the Top Global Annual Report Winners: the highest award in the School Enterprise Challenge, with a prize of $5,000 USD.
+On the 16th February 2017, they were announced as the Top Global Annual Report Winners: the highest award in the School Enterprise Challenge, with a prize of $5,000 USD.

-“This award gives us a validation to our idea and gives us inner motivation and self-confidence that, yes, we can do with strong vision and willingness,” says Roy.
+“This award gives us a validation to our idea and gives us inner motivation and self-confidence that, yes, we can do anything with strong vision and willingness” - Komal Roy, Business Mentor